 Once the item has been plucked from the shelf and is ready to be shipped, three key components are considered: Inspection, Packaging and Shipping.

-If the item has to be shipped to the consumer, it is typically inspected, packaged and then shipped the same day, using next day shipping service.
-For automotive OEMs, pre-designated transportation trucks are arranged.
+If the item has to be shipped to the consumer, it is typically inspected, packaged, then shipped the same day, using next day shipping service.
+For automotive OEMs, predesignated transportation trucks are arranged.
 UPS and Federal Express are typically used regarding general distribution for both the aftermarket and consumer markets.
 In the case that the number of shipment volume is significant, these companies offer, order fulfillment centers yielding large discounted pricing.
 This is an important saving that is passed on to the client.

 In some cases items may be shipped in bulk, for example to a retail outfit.
 In such cases, the key component is consolidation.
-As the weight of the shipment can be considerable, services such as UPS and Fedex may not always cost effective.
+As the weight of the shipment can be considerable, services such as UPS and Fedex may not always be cost effective.
 The distribution warehouse will then look to consolidate shipments using a private carrier.
 Shipments which constitute less than truck load (LTL) are consolidated with other shipments going in the same direction, yielding considerable savings.

-Last but not the least is the capability the order fulfillment center should provide in the area of handling returns.
+Last but not least is the capability the order fulfillment center should provide in the area of handling returns.
 Returns require more attention to details than any other aspect of fulfillment.
 Returns require manual inspection of the item.
 Notes on the condition of the item, needs to be entered.
 The item are returned to a separate area that earmarked for return goods.
 These goods are eventually sent backed to the manufacturer or the retailer may choose to take other actions.